Fostering a Culture of Procurement Excellence for All Round Business Success

 Good, solid business relationships lead to solutions that benefit both the buyer and the seller.

-Business cannot operate in insolvent conditions – yet, many larger organisations still have payment terms that are extensive.
-A take it or leave it approach.
-Don’t play with the big boys if you cannot handle the punch.
+Business cannot operate in insolvent conditions – yet, many larger organisations still have payment terms that are extensive or want pricing that equates to unfair trading conditions.

 Success in procurement relies on the ability of the procurement leaders to break down the barriers that have so conveniently been put up over time.